spicetify/docs/docs/development/js-modules.md

 ![img2](https://i.imgur.com/LLF5ZGh.png)

 To translate Japanese text to Romaji, I use a package named [kuroshiro](https://github.com/hexenq/kuroshiro).
 Luckily, this package will export distribution files as ES6 Module.
 This is quite important because package itself relies on other utilities packages too.
-When it is complied as ES6 Module, everything is transpiled to Browser supported Javascript and combined in one file.
+When it is compiled as an ES6 module, everything is transpiled to Browser supported Javascript and combined in one file.
 Moreover, kuroshiro also needs [kuroshiro-analyzer-kuromoji](https://github.com/hexenq/kuroshiro-analyzer-kuromoji) package to be usable, which relies on dictionaries gzip files.
 You can see there is no easy way to utiltise both packages and their external files if we use traditional Javascript extension.

 **Following are steps to make and install this extension from scratch:**

-1. First, change director to user's `Extensions` folder:
+1. First, change director to the user's `Extensions` folder:

 - **Windows, in Powershell:**